mikke89/RmlUiDoc/pages/data_bindings.md

 - Element attributes starting with `data-` are reserved for databindings in RmlUi.
 - It is considered illegal to use `{{` and `}}` inside RML documents outside the context of data bindings.

-##### Pre-release changelog

-A list of breaking changes during the pre-release development of the data bindings feature.

-- 2021-03-23.
-Struct member functions are no longer registered using `StructHandle::RegisterMemberFunc()`.
-Instead, use `StructHandle::RegisterMember()`.
-Furthermore, function signatures are changed, see [registering Structs](data_bindings/model.html#structs) for details.
-- 2020-12-21.
-The function `DataModelHandle::Update()` has been removed, as it is no longer needed.
-Data model updates are now automatically handled during `Context::Update()`.

-After the release of RmlUi 4.0 breaking changes will instead be written in the normal changelog, and these notes will eventually be removed.

 {% endraw %}

 {% comment %} End raw mode, see the comment at the beginning of the document. {% endcomment %}